Subdiffusion of sticky dendrimers in an associative polymer network: Conclusions

 The mean squared displacement (MSD) of non-sticky dendrimers in a polymer network exhibits key features characteristic of their behaviour in semidilute polymer solutions.
 When the dendrimer size is smaller than the network correlation length ($\xi$), their motion remains diffusive at all times.
 At higher concentrations, where the dendrimer size exceeds $\xi$, a subdiffusive regime emerges at intermediate times, preceded by short-time diffusion and followed by long-time diffusive behaviour.
 Notably, the strength and spacing of the network-forming stickers do not significantly affect the dynamics of non-sticky dendrimers.
 In contrast, sticky dendrimers exhibit subdiffusive motion even when their size is smaller than $\xi$.
 Their MSD decreases with increasing interaction strength ($\epsilon_{\textrm{d}}$) and with decreasing spacing between type B stickers on the linear chains.
 This behaviour is attributed to the increased residence time of sticky dendrimers within the network due to attractive interactions.
-Furthermore, we observe a non-Gaussian displacement distribution for sticky dendrimers during the subdiffusive regime, consistent with previous observations for nanoparticles and flexible viruses.
-The extent of deviation from Gaussian behaviour increases with both $\epsilon_{\textrm{d}}$ and polymer concentration.
-Analysis of the network's mesh size distribution reveals that non-sticky dendrimers induce the formation of localized cavities, resulting in a bimodal distribution.
-In contrast, attractive interactions between sticky dendrimers and the network stretch the mesh, leading to a broader distribution of mesh sizes.
+Furthermore, we observe a slightly non-Gaussian displacement distribution for sticky dendrimers in the subdiffusive regime, consistent with previous observations for nanoparticles and flexible viruses.
+The deviations are weak but systematic, and their extent increases with both $\epsilon_{\textrm{d}}$ and polymer concentration.
+Finally, we note that the terminal diffusivities of both sticky and non-sticky dendrimers obtained from our simulations are in agreement with the theoretical predictions for nanoparticles in comparable polymer network environments.
+Thus our study provides fundamental insight into how transient binding and network confinement together governs the dynamics of soft colloidal probes in polymer networks.
+These findings are broadly relevant for understanding transport in crowded and heterogeneous biological and synthetic soft matter environments, where controlled mobility of macromolecules is central to processes such as drug delivery, viral motion in mucus, and nanoparticle transport in gels.